 Our species-specific information now has its own subpage here!

-Please report all invasive plant sightings to EDDMapS Midwest!
+You can report your sightings to EDDMapS!
 EDDMapS stands for Early Detection and Distribution Mapping System.
 It is a web-based citizen science tool that allows people to report and map the invasive plants they are seeing in their area, and to have those reports verified by local experts.
-EDDMapS Midwest is connected to the Great Lakes Early Detection Network (GLEDN) mobile app for iOS and Android (just search your app store for GLEDN).
-Reporting what you see in the field has never been easier!
+You can report species either through the EDDMapS website or the EDDMapS app (available for iOS and Android - just search your app store for EDDMapS).
+The EDDMapS homepage can also connect you to training materials, distribution maps, and more.

 Public gardens and arboreta have a unique role to play in preventing the introduction and spread of invasive species.
 As living collections of plants from around the world, these institutions are often the first to acquire new exotic plants and bring them to the United States.
 With expert staff and dedicated volunteers, public gardens are also in a unique position to be able to observe and record instances of new plants spreading and showing invasive potential.
-As a continuation of our "Invasive Plants in Trade" work with the horticulture industry, MIPN worked with The Morton Arboretum and the Ohio Invasive Plants Council to hold a recent summit meeting of public gardens to discuss how gardens can better organize and share information about potentially invasive plants.
+As a continuation of our "Invasive Plants in Trade" work with the horticulture industry, MIPN works with The Morton Arboretum and the Ohio Invasive Plants Council to help gardens better organize and share information about potentially invasive plants.
 Find more details about this project here.

 Interactive Weed Identification Database - Created by Mark Renz, University of Wisconsin, the database contains 280 of the most common weeds/invasive plants found in agricultural, urban, and natural settings in Wisconsin.
 The database will lead you through questions about the unknown plant, and, based on the user's input, will produce a list of possible ID's with photos.

-Wisconsin First Detector Network (WIFDN) - WIFDN is an EDRR organization which encourages volunteerism and citizen science, offers frequent trainings, and even has a monthly GLEDN app challenge.
+Wisconsin First Detector Network (WIFDN) - WIFDN is an EDRR organization which encourages volunteerism and citizen science and offers frequent trainings.

 United States Forest Service's EDRR Webpage - includes training videos